iiarchives/template-node-ts/README.md

 -   `scripts/build`

 Formats and statically analyzes your TypeScript files in the `src/` directory before compiling them into JavaScript files.

+-   `scripts/format`

+Formats and statically analyzes your entire project, which includes non-TypeScript files such as `package.json` or `README.md`.

 -   `scripts/publish <message>`